-Swapping office or city life to run a bed and breakfast (B&B) is a great way to change pace and enjoy an idyllic lifestyle in your autumn years after the kids have left home.
+Swapping the city life to run a bed and breakfast (B&B) is a great way to change pace and enjoy an idyllic lifestyle.

 - Standard homes: If the property can be used as a standard residential home and you’re currently employed then you may be able to borrow 90% of the purchase price.